图书图片

 BY A CITY MISSIONARY.

-I was informed by Mrs. Ma young woman at - was very ill, for which information I expressed my obligations to her.
-I make particular requests of these people that they will always inform me immediately when any one is ill.
-In company with Mrs. M- I visited this young woman; her name is H-.
-She was lying on the floor, having no bedstead; an infant, six weeks old, on one side of her, and another, sixteen months old, on the other.
-She is only twenty-four years of age.
+I was informed by Mrs. M-that a young woman at ill, for which information I expressed my obligations to her.
+I make particular requests of these people that they will always inform me immediately when any one is ill. company with Mrs. M- I visited this young woman; her name is H. She was lying on the floor, having no bedstead; an infant, six weeks old, on one side of her, and another, sixteen months old, on the other, She is only twenty-four years of age.
 The poor girl appeared to be in a rapid consumption, spitting up large quantities of purulent matter from her lungs.
-I inquired whether she had been in the habit of attending any place of worship whilst in health?
-She replied in the affirmative; and stated, that whilst residing with her father, at No. 7, Eagle-court, she had attended St. John's, Clerkenwell.
-I afterwards read to her the 3rd chapter of Johnone of the chapters in constant requisition with me-and then said, "Mrs. H- do you understand what being born again means?"
-She replied, very sedately, "Why,
+I inquired

 Sir, I have always understood that being born again means being christened; and unless a child is christened it cannot go to heaven."
 Thus, while she thought the passage of Scripture applied to baptism outwardly, she was unaware that it applied to an inward renewal.
-How forcibly does this illustrate the necessity for more pastoral visitation !
-The amount of ignorance prevailing would exceed the belief of those who do not spend much of their time in domiciliary visitation.
-This poor creature died shortly afterwards, and her youngest child also.
+How forcibly does this illustrate the necessity for more pastoral visitation!
+The amount of ignorance prevailing would exceed the belief of those who do not spend much of their time in domiciliary visitation. creature died shortly afterwards, and her youngest child also.

 On inquiring of the parents upon my district what prayers they have taught their children, I have in general found they were taught none whatever.
 Some have said, "Oh!
 I teach them the 'Our Father,' and 'Matthew, Mark, Luke, and John.'"
 The first prayer alluded to is, of course, the Lord's Prayer; the last is a Romish doggerel for saintly intercession

-alluded are, with scarcely an exception, unable either to read or write, and have in early youth received no school training whatever.
+'Matthew, Mark, Luke, and John, Bless the bed that I lay on.'
+The class of persons to whom I have alluded are, with scarcely an exception, unable either to read or write, and have in early youth received no school training whatever.
 I calculate that not more than one-third of the adults upon my district can read at all; and that not more than onesixth can read tolerably.
 On asking many who have said they could read, to read a portion of a tract, they have at once confessed their inability.
 The proportion who can write is, as may readily be imagined, much smaller than the proportion who can read.

 Religious instruction, or, indeed, any instruction, to be made intelligible to such persons, must be clothed in the simplest language.
 At the period when the writer first devoted his energies to the evangelization of such persons, having received a good education, and mixed with parties well educated also, he spoke as in usual discourse, read a portion of a chapter, and so closed his visits, pleased, in many instances, with the apparent close attention